snowcatridge10/blog/_posts/2021-10-14-quizHacking.md

 It styles the correct answer

-getElementById("possibleAnswer1").style.border = "3px solid red"
+getElementById("possibleAnswer1").style.border = "3px solid green"

+# How do we stop that from happening

+## Option 1

+We switch from an API to a database

+## Option 2

+We make it so only we can access the API